 Please note getting a referral directly from your GP will not be quicker than self-referral, neither will a self-referral give you fast track access to physiotherapy.

-Patients registered at either Crawley Down Health Centre, Judges Close Surgery, Moatfield Surgery, or Ship Street Surgery can access musculoskeletal (MSK) physiotherapy without visiting their GP first.
+Patients registered at either Crawley Down Health Centre, Judges Close Surgery, Moatfield Surgery, Ship Street Surgery, or Pound Hill Surgery can access musculoskeletal (MSK) physiotherapy without visiting their GP first.
 It can be beneficial if you are suffering from low back pain, neck pain, recent injuries such as strains and sprains, or joint and muscular pain.